He and She (play): Plot

 He and She revolves around the Herford family composed of Tom, Ann, and Millicent.
 Other characters include Ruth Creel, Ann's friend; Keith, Tom's assistant who is engaged to Ruth; Ann's father Dr. Remington; and Tom's sister Daisy who lives with the Herfords.
 The first act of the play is set in the sculpting studio in their house in New York City.
 At the beginning of the play, Tom has a frieze that he is entering into a contest.
 Ann thinks she can do better and enters the competition with a piece of her own.
 At the same time, Keith and Ruth constantly argue about marriage because Keith wants a traditional, domestic wife while Ruth wants to continue working.
 In act 2 (set in their living room), they nervously wait for the results of the competition.
 During the waiting, Ruth breaks off her engagement with Keith.
 When the results come, everyone starts congratulating Tom, until they find out that Tom really isn't the winner, Ann is.
 This causes strife between her and Tom.
 Ann's father is furious that she did this to her husband.
 To make matters worse, Millicent comes home suddenly from boarding school.
 In act 3, the conflicts between the characters escalate.
 It is revealed that Millicent has run away from school because she is engaged to the school's chauffeur.
 Ann believes that the only way to prevent this marriage is to give up her own sculpture to spend more time with her daughter, asking Tom to make her frieze for her.
-"He and She, pits a daughter's need for maternal care against her mother's passionate desire to fulfill her artistic ambition."

-"The setting of Crother's three-act drama, a spacious old New York home, externalizes the ideal of Tom and Ann Herford, both sculptors, to forge an egalitarian marriage, free of the limitations of the stereotyped masterful male and the submissive female.
-Each has a studio in the basement of the home where Act One is set.
-Its ceiling is raised to double height to accommodate the couples's work, and to signal, perhaps, their less-confined domestic horizons."